geeknoid/dst-factory/README.md

 This is where this crate comes in.

-You can apply the `#[make_dst_factory]` attribute to your DST struct which causes factory methods to be produced that let you easily and safely create instances of your DST.
+You can apply the `#[make_dst_factory]` attribute to your DST struct which causes factory functions to be produced that let you easily and safely create instances of your DST.

+## Why Should You Care?

+Dynamically sized types aren't for everyone.
+You can't put hold them as local variables or put them in arrays or vectors, so they can be inconvenient to use.
+However, their value lies in situations where you have a lot of heap-allocated objects, as they can substantially reduce the memory footprint of your application.
+If you're building graphs, tress, or other dynamic data structures, you can often leverage DSTs to keep your individual nodes smaller and more efficient.

-## Example
+## Examples

 Here's an example using an array as the last field of a struct: